hai-vr/unity-2018-2019-cloth-transfer/README.md

 You need to have two projects, the first in **Unity 2018**, the other in **Unity 2019** or above.

+The *Cloth* component must be enabled and visible in the scene.
+Please make sure that the *GameObject* and its parents are enabled in the hierarchy, and that the *Cloth* component is enabled.

 - 1) First, in **Unity 2018**:
   - 1.1) Install *Cloth Transfer*.
   - 1.2) Select your *Cloth* component.